ubeda/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

         UseVersionsDir = yes
         #  The directory of the DIRAC software installation
         TargetPath = /opt/dirac
-        #  DIRAC extra packages to be installed (Web is required if you are installing the Portal on
+        #  DIRAC extra modules to be installed (Web is required if you are installing the Portal on
         #  this server).
-        #  For each User Community their extra package might be necessary here:
+        #  For each User Community their extra modules might be necessary here:
         #   i.e. LHCb, LHCbWeb for LHCb
-        ExtraPackages =
+        ExtraModules =

         #
         #   These are options for the configuration of the previously installed DIRAC software